TIPOFF/authorization/README.md

 This Laravel package contains an opinionated implementation of Authorization allowing users to have multiple email addresses and unique usernames.

+## Deprecated / Archived

+This is a pain to keep updated so I am removing it as a dependency from other packages & so they can stand better in isolation & be updated faster to new versions of Laravel.

+This is where the description should go of what all needs to be removed in the other packages that contain this dependency.

 ## Installation

 Before installing the package, you must first [install Laravel Nova](https://github.com/laravel/nova-docs/blob/master/3.0/installation.md#installing-nova-via-composer).